huangli712/iQIST/docs/src/ch07/animator.md

 **Usage**

-First, please edit the configuration parameters (such as inverse temperature $$\beta$$, number of orbitals *norbs*, number of frames *nsweep/nwrite*, etc) in the script carefully, and then execute it in the terminal:
+First, please edit the configuration parameters (such as inverse temperature ``\beta``, number of orbitals *norbs*, number of frames *nsweep/nwrite*, etc) in the script carefully, and then execute it in the terminal:

 ```
 $ ./u_animator.py movie.mp4